JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v11.0                                                  28.11.2021
+v11.0                                                  20.01.2021
 -----
 +Made it easier to use Arthur's PC and added look up and down keys.
 +Fixed finding gums after Ming fight and game sound at beachhouse.
-+Removed Humanity gain for just telling Johansen you will save him.
++Removed Humanity gain for Johansen and added needed one for Yukie.
-+Made brandishing weapons on hub levels cause criminal violations.
++Corrected Zulo Shape Vision of Death freeze and bad water splash.
++Improved Dragon's Breath hit effect and fixed more weapon details.
++Made dialog NPCs forget scared or aggressive state on map reload.
 +Corrected Arthur ignoring attack and removed maze note inspection.
-+Made dialog NPCs forget scared or aggressive state on map reload.
-+Improved Dragon's Breath hit effect and fixed more weapon details.
++Improved corpse at Luckee Star and Beckett's line about Johansen.
-+Disabled Command hide and leave and restored Veil of Madness cry.
++Disabled Commands hide and leave and restored Veil of Madness cry.
++Removed restored solo ending sounds from basic and fixed timings.
++Added cabbie's arm and fixed taxi ride cars, thanks to endthewars.
++Fixed missing casting for some disciplines and Presence vanishes.
++Improved Sheriff cutscene and fixed Dema disappearing from Empire.
-Removed leftover changes to vendors and emails for plus and basic.
++Removed leftover changes to vendors and emails in plus and basic.
++Fixed physics of Sheriff sword and GLOCK 19 model, thanks Norrwin.
++Gave commando at the Fu Syndicate a SPAS-15 to fit Mandarin line.
+Removed Glock from Fu Syndicate and kept the SWAT entry door open.
+Corrected guards magically changing their weapons into Anacondas.
+Repaired Jack appearance, multiple popups and details in tutorial.
+Updated the SDK and game mod launcher loader, thanks to Psycho-A.
+Fixed Vesuvius patron animation and DMP guy talking during attack.
+Added info for mouse buttons to loading tips and tutorial popups.
-Repaired Mercurio and Arthur dialogues and other minor text bugs.
+Fixed cabbie, Mercurio, Arthur, VV dialogues and more text issues.
+Improved Regent eyes and made it possible to sneak attack bomber.
 Fixed Glaze TV, SWAT rope, bomberman trigger and other map issues.
 Made Chang not drop his blade and renamed second knife for basic.
 Fixed revisiting Kamikaze Zen and long silence after a Tommy line.